The Born-Oppenheimer approximation for a 1D 2+1 particle system with zero-range interactions: Introduction

-where $s^{\bof}_{k}$ are the same numbers as in Theorem \ref{th:main}. \end{theorem} The latter result follows immediately from Theorem \ref{th:eigenvalues}.
-The proof is based on the seminal paper \cite{Sim}.
+where $s^{\bof}_{k}$ are the same numbers as in Theorem \ref{th:main}.
+This result follows immediately from Theorem \ref{th:eigenvalues} shifting the spectrum by the constant $\alpha^2$.
+The proof of Theorem \ref{th:eigenvalues} is based on the seminal paper \cite{Sim}.
 We remark that with respect to the case studied in \cite{Sim}, where the potential is smooth, in our analysis the potential term $-\lambda_0$ is only piecewise smooth, it is continuous, but not differentiable at $x=0$.
 Additionally, $-\lambda_0$ is linear around $x=0$, rather than quadratic, as in the smooth case.
-For this reason the eigenvalue expansion involves zeroes and extrema of the Airy function, a result already pointed out in \cite{AT1}.
-For related results with generic non-smooth potentials we refer to \cite{Bony} and references therein.
+For this reason the eigenvalue expansion involves zeroes and extrema of the Airy function, a result already pointed out in \cite{AT1} and \cite{DucheneRaymond14}. \\

-Section \ref{s:6} is devoted to the proof of Theorem \ref{th:main} which is obtained by combining Lemma \ref{l:reduction} and Theorem \ref{th:1.5} (in this case as well, the proof is based on the analogous results for positive definite quantities).
+The paper is organized as follows.
+In Section \ref{s:Hamiltonian}, we characterize the Hamiltonian $H^{\bof}_\ve$ and its essential spectrum.
+In Section \ref{s:light}, we study the Hamiltonian of the light particle, denoted by $h_x$, and we give a complete description of its spectrum.
+In Section \ref{s:reduction}, we carry out the dimensional reduction following the approach of \cite{Krejcirik-etal-m2018}.
+In Section \ref{s:5}, we analyze the effective Hamiltonian $\Lscr^{\eff,\bof}_\ve := H^{\eff,\bof}_\ve + \alpha^2$ and its eigenvalues below its essential spectrum.
+Finally, Section \ref{s:6} contains the proof of Theorem \ref{th:main}.